zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-overview.md

 Extension developers can quickly grow a business by networking with a large pool of Azure portal customers when they develop extensions for Azure portal.

-## Overview

-Extensions are developed by teams that integrate user interfaces into the Azure Portal.

 ## Onboarding a service

 Onboarding a service, or developing a portal extension, has three phases: private preview, public preview, and Global Availability (GA).
 Azure portal onboarding is creating a UI for a service in Azure portal, and is a subset of Azure onboarding.